ronflima/themify/README.md

 in your code.
 So, you can change the entire look of your app from a central point, without having to edit any interface files anymore.

+# Theme file layout

+The theme file is a simple plist.
+However, this plist must have the following format:

+- Array (top-level)
+  - Dictionary
+    - name: String - Theme name
+    - elements: Array (element definitions)
+      - Dictionary (element definition)
+        - element: String - Name of the element (i.e., _UILabel_)
+        - attribute: String - Attribute to customize. (the key is the attribute, and the value, what is being customized

+See the file _TestTheme.plist_ for a practical example.

+# In-memory layout of raw themes

+The in-memory layout follows exactly the file layout in order to describe a theme in memory.

 # License

 This library is released under [MIT License](LICENSE).